apscherbach/apscherbach.github.io/README.md

 ## Courses

 I have two courses published, where I teach about Virtualization and a little introduction about Firewalls.
 Both courses was implemented over open source platforms.
-I show how to use Virtualization in three scenarios wit Proxmox Virtualization Plattform, and how to use OPNSense to build firewalls to protect the network to beginners.
+I show how to use Virtualization in three scenarios(standalone servers, dual servers environments and hyperconvergence) with Proxmox Virtualization Plattform, and how to use OPNSense to build firewalls to protect the network to beginners.

 - [ Proxmox VE 8.x](https://www.udemy.com/course/proxmox-ve-8x/)